 Brigham City Ordinance requires that dogs, over the age of 6 months be licensed and vaccinated against rabies.
 The rabies requirement is also a State law.
 The purpose of licensing is to help track and ensure that dogs are currently vaccinated and assist in finding an owner if a dog becomes lost.
 If a dog has a current license, and an owner is at home, the dog can be returned home, saving the owner the cost of impound and boarding fees.
 Also, if a dog is injured, and is wearing a current license, an Animal Control Officer can take that dog directly to a veterinarian for treatment, which may save the dog's life.

 The Brigham City Council approved changes to the dog licensing resolution.
-The expiration date of all dog licenses will now expire on May 31st each year.
+The expiration date of all dog licenses is May 31st each year.
 Renewal notices will be sent out approximately the first week of March and licenses need to be renewed on or before June 1st.

 Three-year licenses will be available for purchase on the same year as your rabies vaccination date, so that the license expiration date coincides with the rabies expiration.